 Dangers of Self-Treatment for Skin Issues

-Many dangerous consequences are possible when you self-diagnose and self-treat your skin symptoms.
+For many people, self-treating seems easier and it takes less time than going to see the doctor.
+However, recent expansions in telemedicine have cut into costs and made seeing a doctor all the more convenient, and help you avoid some serious problems.
 For example, if you self-treat, then it may prevent you from seeking medical attention that you need.
 Also, when self-treating your symptoms, you may use incorrect or even harmful ingredients, which can make your condition worse.
 If you still go to a doctor after self-treating, then it can make it more difficult for your doctor to accurately diagnose you.
 Additionally, your doctor may need to treat the symptoms and side effects of your self-treatment, which can result in a longer recovery time.
 All of these consequences of treating your symptoms are not only dangerous but can also be life-threatening.